History of Forex: the EUR USD currency pair

 Here's the good news: one of the upshots of the financial crisis was increased communication from the FED.
 The central bank is reasonably explicit about which metrics inform its decision making.
 A key yardstick is the labour market, because of the FED's mandate to pursue maximum employment.

-This is a reason why the monthly employment situation report is one of the most closely watched indicators in the Forex Calendar.
+This is a reason why the monthly employment situation report is one of the most closely watched indicators in the Forex Calendar for Forex EUR USD investing.
 The report contains monthly non-farm payroll (NFP) data.
 One of the reasons the data is so closely followed is that it has historically shown a strong correlation to US GDP growth.

 GDP data is released quarterly and hence far less frequently, and with greater delay than the payroll data.
 The FED therefore uses the non-farm payrolls as a proxy for the health of the economy.
 A strong economy, with a tight labour market, is likely to increase inflationary pressures.
 This has implications for the price stability side of the FED's dual mandate.
 To reduce a complex subject to simple terms: